• Skip to primary navigation

 Christie Lai

-Warm rice topped off with canned tuna, fresh cucumbers, sriracha sauce and Kewpie mayo and roasted seaweed.
-This quick and easy spicy tuna rice bowl is made in 10 minutes with minimal ingredients.
-A simple, budget-friendly meal.
+Hot seasoned rice topped with canned tuna, fresh cucumbers, sriracha sauce, Japanese mayo, and roasted seaweed flakes.
+This easy spicy tuna rice bowl recipe uses simple and minimal ingredients and is ready in just 10 minutes with cooked rice.
+A budget-friendly meal that is family-friendly and great for busy weeknights.

 5 from 6 votes